Murgit0/kplusplus/README.md

 - K++ does not parse HTML/CSS; they are treated as rendered artifacts.
 - Python code can still generate HTML/CSS files normally, then open them via `run.file.language`.

-## Build one huge binary
+## Build one single binary
-1.Clone the repo
+- Clone the repo
-2.cd into `build`
+- cd into `build`
-3.Run the following
+- Run the following

 ```bash
 python3 -m venv .venv